ml-energy/benchmark/docs/overview.md

 ## Request Datasets

+We take model *inputs* from the following datasets for each task.
+Based on the input, we let the model generate their own outputs.

 | **Task** | **Dataset** | **Auto-downloaded** |
 |------|---------|-----------------|
 | lm-arena-chat | LMArena Human Preference | Yes |